Chemaclass/stock-ticker/adrs/0003_grouping_company_data.md

 ## Decision

-Unify all crawled data from the different sites in the same "Company object" (independently of the URLs which was used to collect that data), group by the Ticker symbol.
+Unify all crawled data from the different sites in the same "Company object" (independently of the URLs which was used to collect that data), group by the Ticker Symbol.

 ## Consequences